Miguel Rojas Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up 169 home runs (1.1 per game), the fewest in baseball.
+- Giants pitchers combine to give up 172 home runs (1.1 per game), the first-fewest in baseball.

-- Winn gets the start for the Giants, his fifth of the season.
-He is 1-2 with a 3.89 ERA and 30 strikeouts in 37 2/3 innings pitched.
+- Harrison (1-1) gets the starting nod for the Giants in his seventh start of the season.
+He's put together a 4.85 ERA in 29 2/3 innings pitched, with 31 strikeouts.

-- The right-hander last pitched on Saturday, Sept.
-16 against the Colorado Rockies, when he tossed four innings, allowing three earned runs while giving up three hits.
+- The left-hander's last appearance came on Friday, Sept.
+22 against the Los Angeles Dodgers, when he tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.

-- The 25-year-old has an ERA of 3.89, with 7.3 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .222 against him.
+- The 22-year-old has a 4.85 ERA and 9.4 strikeouts per nine innings across six games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.